ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 - The just-taken data snapshot is activated,
 - And the source volume becomes active for mounting.

 When a Failback is started, the replication relationship is flipped again.
-Your source volume is restored as your source volume, and your target volume is the target volume again as indicated by the **Volume Name** followed by **REP**.
+Your original source volume is restored as your active source volume, and your target volume becomes the inactive target volume again.

 ## Fail back in the UI
 {: #failbackfromreplicaUI}